 Salads Add the chicken and a dollop of crema to your favorite salad for a light meal!

-Grain Bowls Add grilled chicken to a grain bowl with fresh greens and sliced cucumbers for an easy make-ahead lunch.
+Grain Bowls Add grilled chicken to a bowl with chimichurri rice, fresh greens, and sliced cucumbers for an easy make-ahead lunch.

 Looking for a cocktail to serve with this summer favorite?
 Try a delicious blueberry mojito!